 Doug Brown most recently served as the Program Advisor for CCST's Science & Technology Policy Fellowship which places PhD scientists and engineers in the California Legislature.
 Brown has formerly served as Chief-of-Staff to the 2008 Governor's Conference on Small Business and Entrepreneurship and as Principal Consultant with the California State Senate.
 Mr. Brown is an economic development specialist who was also the Assistant Director for Business Relations at the Employment Development Department.
 He spent three years with the California Technology, Trade & Commerce Agency where he designed the state's Small Business Development Center program.
 His federal experience includes positions with the US Senate, the Small Business Administration, and the White House Conference on Small Business.
 Mr. Brown, a former Peace Corps volunteer and a Vietnam veteran, has a B.A. in International Relations from the University of Kansas and a Master's degree in Urban and Regional Planning from the George Washington University.

-Amy Gilson, PhD, is a committee consultant for the California State Senate Committee on Transportation, where she focuses on electric vehicles, shared micromobility, and transportation data governance.
+Amy Gilson, PhD, is the Deputy Director of External and Legislative Affairs at the Office of Environmental Health Hazard Assessment (OEHHA).
+She was the Policy Manager of Californians Against Waste (CAW), a non-profit environmental research and advocacy organization focused on conserving resources and preventing pollution.
+Prior to joining CAW in 2021, Amy served as committee consultant for the California State Senate Committee on Transportation, where she focuses on electric vehicles, shared micromobility, and transportation data governance.
 Amy was a CCST Policy Fellow with the California State Assembly Committee on Environmental Safety and Toxic Materials and served the chair of that committee as a legislative aide.
 Prior to coming to the California Legislature, Amy was a project manager at Microsoft Research New England.
+Amy has created and led multiple science communication and policy programs including the Harvard Science in the News Podcast and the STEM solutions in Public Policy Competition with the University of California Center Sacramento.
 She received her PhD in Chemical Physics from Harvard University and a PhD secondary field in Science, Technology, and Society (STS) Studies from the Harvard Kennedy School of Government.
 She holds a BS in Chemistry from the University of California at Berkeley.
-Amy has created and led multiple science communication and policy programs including the Harvard Science in the News Podcast and the STEM Solutions in Public Policy Competition with the University of California Center Sacramento.